marcelinohermida/MUSIMAN/README.md

 In summary, the MUSIMAN package is a software tool to ease the parallelization of simulations run with the Monte Carlo code PENELOPE 2014 that use penmain as steering main program.

+Detailed instructions and examples of use are included in the file Instructions_for_use.pdf.